GitHub - afreidah/s3-orchestrator: Multi-backend S3-compatible proxy with quota management, replication, and rebalancing

 2. Looks up which bucket the credential belongs to.

-3. Verifies the signature (SigV4) or token.
+3. Verifies the signature (SigV4 header or presigned query parameters) or token.

 4. Validates the URL path bucket matches the authorized bucket.

-Two auth methods are supported, checked in order:
+Three auth methods are supported, checked in order:

 1. AWS SigV4 (recommended) - Standard AWS Signature Version 4 via the Authorization header.
 Compatible with aws cli, SDKs, and any S3 client.
+Signature verification is constant-time: unknown access keys still compute a full HMAC to prevent timing side-channel enumeration.

-2. Legacy token - Simple X-Proxy-Token header for backward compatibility.
+3. Legacy token - Simple X-Proxy-Token header for backward compatibility.

 Multiple services can share a bucket by each having their own credentials that all map to the same bucket name.
 Access key IDs must be globally unique across all buckets.